While recording or screen sharing, user can enable “Do Not Disturb” mode to prevent getting interrupted by notification pop-ups.

 For GNOME 44 & 45, the default desktop environment in Ubuntu 23.04, Ubuntu 23.10 and Fedora 38/39 Workstation, there’s an extension can automate the process!

 With it, your system automatically enable “Do Not Disturb” when you start recording/screen sharing.
 Once the recording/sharing is over, it switches the mode back off.

 This is useful especially when screen sharing, because notifications may contain sensitive content that you don’t want to show to others!

 NOTE: The auto “Do Not Disturb” behavior for screen sharing only works for Wayland session, which is default in Ubuntu & Fedora.
 When doing screen recording, it works for both Wayland and Xorg, but only tested with built-in screen recorder.

-For Ubuntu 23.04, first search for and install “Extension Manager” from Ubuntu Software app.
+For Ubuntu 23.04/23.10, first search for and install “Extension Manager” from either Ubuntu Software or App Center.

 Then, launch “Extension Manager” and navigate to “browse” tab.
 Finally search for and install the “Do Not Disturb While Screen Sharing Or Recording” extension.